JensKnipper/personal-blog/_posts/2026-01-19-demystifying-dependency-injection-what-and-why.md

 But this is not the only issue.
 We also introduce [tight coupling](https://en.wikipedia.org/wiki/Coupling_%28computer_programming%29) between these two classes.
 It is not possible to test the `getActiveUsers` method independently of the `UserRepository`, even though the contract of the repository’s `findAll` method is clear.
 It returns a list, but I am not able to test `getActiveUsers` without it.

 Due to this coupling, a change in `UserRepository` might also cause tests for `UserService` to fail.
-For example, a change in the ordering of the returned list—even if ordering is not relevant to the test.
-In general, we do not want tests to fail when details we are not testing for change.
+For example, a change in the ordering of the returned list, even if ordering is not relevant to the test.
+In general, we do not want tests to fail when details we are not testing for, change.

 ## Solution